-Artificial intelligence software, coupled with some seven miles of fiber optic cables linking systems and sensors, supports everything from baking the perfect baguette to verifying orders with 99.9 percent accuracy.J.
+Artificial intelligence software, coupled with some seven miles of fiber-optic cables linking systems and sensors, supports everything from baking the perfect baguette to verifying orders with 99.9 percent accuracy.J.
 Black, "Can FreshDirect Bring Home the Bacon?"
-BusinessWeek, September 24, 2002; EIUEB, 2008.
+BusinessWeek, September 24, 2002; S. Sieber and J. Mitchell, "FreshDirect: Online Grocery that Actually Delivers!"
+IESE Insight, 2007.
 Since it lacks the money-sucking open-air refrigerators of the competition, the firm even saves big on energy (instead, staff bundle up for shifts in climate-controlled cold rooms tailored to the specific needs of dairy, deli, and produce).
-And a new initiative uses recycled biodiesel fuel to cut down on delivery costs.
+The firm also uses recycled biodiesel fuel to cut down on delivery costs.

-Buying direct from suppliers, paying them in days rather than weeks, carrying a greater product selection, and avoiding the "slotting fees" (payments by suppliers for prime shelf space) common in traditional retail all help FreshDirect to negotiate highly favorable terms with suppliers.
+FreshDirect buys directly from suppliers, eliminating middlemen wherever possible.
+The firm also offers suppliers several benefits beyond traditional grocers, all in exchange for more favorable terms.
+These include offering to carry a greater selection of supplier products while eliminating the "slotting fees" (payments by suppliers for prime shelf space) common in traditional retail, cobranding products to help establish and strengthen supplier brand, paying partners in days rather than weeks, and sharing data to help improve supplier sales and operations.
 Add all these advantages together and the firm's big, fresh selection is offered at prices that can undercut the competition by as much as 35 percent.H.
 Green, "FreshDirect," BusinessWeek, November 24, 2003.
-And FreshDirect does it all with margins in the range of 20 percent, easily dwarfing the razor-thin 1 percent margins earned by traditional grocers.EIUEB, 2008; D. Kirkpatrick, "The Online Grocer Version 2.0," Fortune, November 25, 2002.
+And FreshDirect does it all with margins in the range of 20 percent (to as high as 45 percent on many semiprepared meals), easily dwarfing the razor-thin 1 percent margins earned by traditional grocers.S.
+Sieber and J. Mitchell, "FreshDirect: Online Grocery that Actually Delivers!"
+IESE Insight, 2007; D. Kirkpatrick, "The Online Grocer Version 2.0," Fortune, November 25, 2002; P. Fox, "Interview with FreshDirect Co-Founder Jason Ackerman," Bloomberg Television, June 17, 2009.